d0tTino/UME/docs/ARCHITECTURE_OVERVIEW.md

 ```

 Events enter the system through the **Ingestion API**, which publishes them to the `ume-raw-events` Kafka topic.
 The
 Privacy Agent sanitizes sensitive content before forwarding messages to `ume-clean-events`.
-The **Projection Engine** then
+A dedicated **Projection Engine**
-consumes these sanitized events and applies them via the configured Graph Adapter.
-The adapter persists the knowledge
+service consumes these sanitized events, applies them via the configured Graph Adapter, and keeps the graph synchronized with
-graph to the chosen backend (SQLite, Neo4j, etc.) and stores embeddings in a dedicated vector store.
+the event stream.
+The adapter persists the knowledge graph to the chosen backend (SQLite, Neo4j, etc.) and stores embeddings in a vector store.

+The vector store backend is selected with `UME_VECTOR_BACKEND`.
+In addition to FAISS and Chroma, UME supports Pinecone by
+setting `UME_VECTOR_BACKEND=pinecone` and providing `UME_PINECONE_API_KEY`, `UME_PINECONE_ENVIRONMENT`, and `UME_PINECONE_INDEX`.
+Text fields are tokenized before embeddings are generated using whichever tokenizer library is installed (`unitok`,
+`tatitok`, or `tiktoken`).

 When querying, the API can perform a similarity search against the vector store to retrieve relevant nodes and
 then issue graph queries to traverse relationships.